Introducing the PNNA

 FREE paper copies were available at the 2019 Fair.
 Extra copies are available on request (postage may be required).
 See the PNNA Fair page for more information about the PNNA at the 2019 Fair.

-Note that this year’s new PNNA fall show is actually scheduled for the last weekend of the 3rd Quarter (see below), but has now been cancelled.
+This year’s new PNNA fall show in Tukwila was scheduled for the last weekend of the 3rd Quarter (see below), but has now been cancelled.

 4th Quarter (and end of 3rd) – Fall Coin Show

-Beginning in 2020, there will be separate fall shows in Seattle (Tukwila) and Portland, with the PNNA sponsoring the Tukwila show (Sept.
-25-27, 2020) and the WCC sponsoring the Portland show (Oct.
-31-Nov.
-1, 2020).
-See the linked fall coin show page for updates.
+Beginning in 2020, separate fall shows were scheduled in Seattle (Tukwila) and Portland, with the PNNA sponsoring the Tukwila show and the WCC sponsoring the Portland show.

 Last year’s fall show was held November 1-3, 2019 in Portland.

 See show report/photos.

 Understanding Exonumia Workshop was held on Saturday, November 2, 2019.
 Would you like to see a similar workshop again in the Northwest? – Please let us know.

 Thanks to Heritage Auctions, ANACS and other advertisers for sponsoring this edition.
 Free paper copies were available at the 2019 fall convention.

 1st Quarter 2021 – Boeing Employees’ Coin Show